-If you've missed your period for three months or more, see your doctor to determine the cause.
+If you've missed your period for three months or more, see your health care provider to determine the cause.
 You can miss your period for a number of reasons — including pregnancy, stress, or a change in diet or exercise habits — but it's best to get evaluated whenever your menstrual cycle changes.

 Primary ovarian insufficiency may be caused by:

-- Chromosomal defects.
+- Chromosome changes.
 Some genetic disorders are associated with primary ovarian insufficiency.
-These include mosaic Turner syndrome — in which a woman has only one normal X chromosome and an altered second X chromosome — and fragile X syndrome — in which the X chromosomes are fragile and break.
+These include conditions in which you have one typical X chromosome and one altered X chromosome (mosaic Turner syndrome) and in which X chromosomes are fragile and break (fragile X syndrome).

 - Toxins.
 Chemotherapy and radiation therapy are common causes of toxin-induced ovarian failure.
 These therapies can damage genetic material in cells.
 Other toxins such as cigarette smoke, chemicals, pesticides and viruses might hasten ovarian failure.